 2018) (ADDED: April 03,

-pesticides are used, blueberries, Honey from hives on the farm,
+chemical and pesticide use, blueberries, Honey from hives on the

 Click here for current open hours, days and dates.
 Directions: From 175

-take the Wildwood Exit toward Inverness On State Road 44 enjoy the beautiful
+take the Wildwood Exit West toward Inverness On State Road 44 enjoy the

-scenic drive until you cross the Withlacoochee River.
-You are 1 mile from
+beautiful scenic drive until you cross the Withlacoochee River.
+You are 1

-Little John Avenue Take Right onto Little John Avenue Go one mile, take a
+mile from Little John Avenue Take Right onto Little John Avenue Go one mile,

-Left (dirt road) you will see signs for the farm From Inverness: Head East
+take a Left (dirt road) you will see signs for the farm From Inverness: Head

-on SR44 toward Wildwood.
-When you pass the Speedway Gas Station, you are
+East on SR44 toward Wildwood.
+When you pass the Speedway Gas Station, you

-about a mile from turning Left on Little John Avenue Go 1 mile.
-Turn Left on
+are about a mile from turning Left on Little John Avenue Go 1 mile.
+Turn

 Click here for our Facebook page.
-We are a commercial Blueberry Farm; we
+Full Bucket of U Pick Blueberries ( a

 Misty Meadows Blueberry Farm - pyo blueberries, already-picked